AdobeDocs/aem-forms-automated-conversion-service.en/help/configure-service.md

    1. Enter the developers email address and, optionally, first and last names.
    1. Select product profiles.
 Tap **[!UICONTROL Save]**.

 Repeat above steps for all the users.
-For more details about adding developers,see [Manage developers](https://helpx.adobe.com/enterprise/using/manage-developers.html).
+For more details about adding developers, see [Manage developers](https://helpx.adobe.com/enterprise/using/manage-developers.html).

 Once an administrator adds developers to Adobe I/O profile, the developers are notified via email.
 After receiving the email, the developers can proceed to [connect a local AEM Forms instance with Automated Forms Conversion service on Adobe Cloud](#connectafcadobeio).